sidduSthawarmath/WebServices/README.md

 1.Path :
    It identifies the URI path.
 It can be specified on class or method.
-PathParam :
-   represents the parameter of the URI path.

 2.GET :
    specifies method responds to GET request.
 3.POST :